CDCgov/Syphilis_Record_Search_and_Review_Algorithm/README.md

 The goal of this GitHub repository is to serve as the one-stop location for public health agencies and technology vendors to test and implement this algorithm.
 Please contact Saugat Karki (SKarki@cdc.gov) for further discussion and any technical assistance from the Centers for Disease Control and Prevention.
 ## Dependencies

-The required Python 3 dependencies necessary for this Jupyter Notebook include the following:
+There are 3 Python libraries necessary for this Jupyter Notebook include the following:

 * Pandas
 * Numpy
 * Datetime

+These libraries are called in the Python Notebook.
 The rest of the dependencies come installed with Python 3.

 ## Getting Started